robinvandernoord/pydal2sql/README.md

 statements.
 It supports different SQL dialects including SQLite, Postgres and MySQL.
 The tool generates both `CREATE TABLE` and `ALTER TABLE` SQL statements.
 It does this using pydal's own logic.

+Note: this package is only a Typer-based CLI front-end.
+The actual logic lives at [`robinvandernoord/pydal2sql-core`](https://github.com/robinvandernoord/pydal2sql-core)!

 ## Table of Contents

 - [Installation](#installation)